jaanga/moving-manuals/index.md

 <iframe src='kallax-nxn/index.html' ></iframe>
 # full screen demo: [notKallax NxN]( kallax-nxn/index.html )

-You may run the four apps here or - even better - click the title under the app to run it full scree.
+You may run the four apps here or - even better - click the title under the app to run it full screen.

 Each of the apps supports the following: